jbraden6075/HudlSeleniumJS/README.md

 Just for the sake of this project, I am assuming there are no bugs on the production login page for hudl.com.
 This means that the results I am given per the browser actions executed are the expected results.

+Since I was asked to use Selenium for this project, which requires downloading drivers to control the browsers, this project will only control the Google Chrome browser as proof.

 ## The Ask:
 - Setup an automation environment on your local machine using Selenium